Show All Answers

 4) Compliance – like any organization, there are new regulations and requirements from the State and Federal governments all the time.
 Staying in compliance is a priority.

-After performing our annual review, we’re recommending a 6% revenue increase in order to maintain the high-quality service you expect as a District customer.
+The 6% revenue increase allows us to maintain the high-quality service you expect as a District customer.